 - Application of voltage above 15V for longer durations may damage StarAid.

 The LEDs are too bright.
 Can I reduce their brightness?

 Yes.
-You can adjust the maximum brightness level of the LEDs in the App.
-Please note that the brightness of the red start-up light cannot be adjusted until StarAid has started a few seconds later.
+You can adjust the maximum operational brightness level of the LEDs in the App.
+Note that the brightness for the first few seconds after powering on cannot be adjusted.
+Once operational, the configured brightness is used.

 Can I turn off the LEDs?

 Yes, you can.
 You can control this from the App.

 Can I define my own LED colors and patterns?

 No. The manual and quick-start guide point to specific LED patterns to watch for and diagnose.

 You don’t need to do this.
 Just turn on your StarAid, and it will just work.
 Watch this video to see how guiding starts.

 Will it always find a guide star?